BloomTech-Labs/lan-be-a/readme.md

 ### To do
-- user track put endpoint
+- dashboard component
+- individual post component with replies
-- career coach token validation middleware
+- prioritize career coach replies
+- associated endpoints, will create as i go

 ### Notes
 - structure of tables?